Tawheed-tariq/parseq-urdu/info/urdu_ocr.md

     -bl defines the blur value in image, -rbl selects blur value randomly in range [0, bl] -b defines the backgound type
     -na defines name format
-    --word_split : as urdu is a non-latin language in which, when characters are combined they make sense , so we need words here not characters only
+    -ws : as urdu is a non-latin language in which, when characters are combined they make sense , so we need words here not characters only
     -t means how many threads to make
+    -stw defines the width of stroke
+    -fd which font dir to use
+    -fi Apply a tight crop around the rendered text
+    -m margins
+    -sw width of space between words

 # Data generation using synthTiger